* Elliott steps up campaign to dilute Vivendi influence

 Elliott has already proposed removing some TIM board members nominated by Vivendi, including TIM Chairman and Vivendi CEO Arnaud de Puyfontaine, and replacing them with some well-known figures in Italian business.

-Shareholders will vote on the matter on April 24.
+Shareholders will vote on the matter at a meeting called for April 24.

 A Vivendi spokesman said the French group would examine Elliott's comments with an open mind, "while bearing in mind (Elliott is) well known for short-term initiatives."

-"We are not sure that their idea of dismantling the company and changing the team will create value," the spokesman said, adding a three-year industrial plan proposed by newly appointed CEO Amos Genish was "solid and very promising".
+"We are not sure that their idea of dismantling the company and changing the team will create value," the spokesman added, adding a new three-year industrial plan proposed by CEO Amos Genish was "solid and very promising."

-Elliott said it would urge a new board to convert TIM's saving shares into ordinary ones, a move that would reduce the phone group's debt pile but which Vivendi blocked in late 2015.
+The fund said it would urge a new board to convert TIM's more than 6 billion saving shares into ordinary ones, a move that could help raise cash and reduce the phone group's debt pile but which Vivendi blocked in late 2015.

 A conversion of savers could dilute Vivendi's stake in the former telecoms monopoly to around 17 percent.